pa810p/bps2/README.md

 -P --import_pressure FILENAME      import pressure from csv FILENAME
-                                   (systolic/diastolic/pulse/'comment') where comment is optional -q --query QUERY                   SQL query provided to sqlite database (query should correspond with engine -e option) -R --import-urine-acid FILENAME    import urine acid from csv FILENAME -s --sugar SUGAR_LEVEL             sugar level in blood in mg/dL using format of eg.: 123/'comment' where 'comment' is optional -S --import-sugar FILENAME         import sugar from csv FILENAME -u --urine-acid URINE_ACID         urine acid in blood in µmol/l using format of eg.: 370/'comment' where 'comment' is optional -U --user USERNAME                 database user name -v --version                       displays version information and exits
+                                   (systolic/diastolic/pulse/'comment') where comment is optional -q --query QUERY                   SQL query provided to sqlite database (query should correspond with engine -e option) -s --sugar SUGAR_LEVEL             sugar level in blood in mg/dL using format of eg.: 123/'comment' where 'comment' is optional -S --import-sugar FILENAME         import sugar from csv FILENAME where 'comment' is optional -U --user USERNAME                 database user name -v --version                       displays version information and exits